Abhishek603124/YouTube_ChatBot/README.md

-# 🎙️ RAG-based YouTube Chatbot with Hugging Face & LangChain
+# 🎙️ RAG-based YouTube Chatbot with LangChain & Hugging Face

-This repository contains a Retrieval-Augmented Generation (RAG) chatbot that answers questions based on transcripts of YouTube videos.
-It combines the power of vector search and Hugging Face LLMs to produce relevant, contextual answers.
+This project implements a Retrieval-Augmented Generation (RAG) based chatbot that can answer questions using transcripts from YouTube videos.
+It leverages `LangChain`, `FAISS` for vector search, and Hugging Face models like `LLaMA 3` for generating contextually relevant responses.

 ---

 ## 📌 Features

-- ✅ Automatically fetches and processes YouTube video transcripts.
+- ✅ Automatically fetches YouTube video transcripts using `youtube-transcript-api`.
+- ✅ Splits transcript into meaningful chunks using `RecursiveCharacterTextSplitter`.
-- ✅ Splits and embeds text using Hugging Face embeddings.
+- ✅ Generates dense vector embeddings using Hugging Face embedding models.
-- ✅ Stores embeddings in a FAISS vector database.
+- ✅ Stores and retrieves text chunks using FAISS vector store.
-- ✅ Performs semantic search to retrieve relevant chunks.
+- ✅ Uses semantic search to find the most relevant chunks.
-- ✅ Uses Hugging Face-hosted LLMs (e.g., LLaMA-3 or Zephyr) for response generation.
+- ✅ Constructs prompt and sends it to a Hugging Face-hosted LLM (e.g. `LLaMA 3 8B`).
-- ✅ End-to-end pipeline based on LangChain.
+- ✅ Fully modular pipeline powered by LangChain runnables.

 ---

 ## 🧠 Architecture

-Below is the architecture flowchart of the RAG-based pipeline:
+The chatbot pipeline is illustrated in the diagram below:

 ![Flowchart](cce08112-a29a-4834-967c-dee780d21f15.png)